yazanabdulhafez/reading-notes/read35.md

 8. Software engineers shall participate the learning process and contribute with their knowladge.

+## My reflection about these ethics

+I agree about what in them and we must have these ethics in order to serve the humanity and develope this industry.

 ## Resources used in this reading

 1. [Code of ethics](https://www.acm.org/code-of-ethics)